 The Lizard Peninsula’s unique and diverse habitats make it one of the best places in the country for wildlife and nature.
 Combined with dramatic clifftop scenery, rare plants and wildlife make the Lizard Coastal Walk highly recommended.

 Cared for by the National Trust and Cornwall Wildlife Trust, the Lizard National Nature Reserve forms many areas.

 On Lizard Point, National Trust Wildlife Watchpoint volunteers help you discover marine life and birds.
 A popular daily highlight is the Atlantic grey seals sleeping in the water and hauling themselves onto the rocks offshore.
-And throughout the summer, look out for dolphins, porpoise, basking sharks and the occasional whale.
+And throughout the summer, look out for dolphins, porpoises, basking sharks and the occasional whale.

 The National Trust’s powerful telescopes also help you spot sea birds, like gannets, guillemots, razorbills, shearwaters and skuas flying offshore.
 While closer by, buzzards, Cornish choughs, kestrels, oystercatchers, peregrines, ravens, stonechats, swallows, turnstones, and whimbrels are some of the birds, you can see.

 The clifftops are full of blue, pink, and white wildflowers like campion, squill, and thrift in spring.
 And into summer, quirkily named bloody cranes-bill, dropwort, ladies bedstraw, milkwort and self-heal carpet the floor.